 Van Nistelrooy, Inge (1996).
 Martha en Maria revisited.
 Zorg als ethisch perspectief.
 Tilburg University Press.
 (Sold out; edited master’s thesis, awarded with Fokkelien van Dijk-Hemmesprijs, Tilburg University’s emancipation award)

 Van Nistelrooij, I. (2022).
 Basisboek Zorgethiek.
 Over mensbeeld, moraal en ethische reflectie in de zorg (‘Handbook of Care Ethics.
 On anthropology, morality and ethical reflection in care’).
 Heeswijk: Berne / Utrecht: Universiteit voor Humanistiek / Woerden: Reliëf.
 Completely revised and updated version of 2008 book, with a letter to the readers by Joan C. Tronto.
+(12th reprint 2023)

 Van Nistelrooy, I. (2008).
 Basisboek Zorgethiek.
-Over menslievende zorg, moreel beraad en de motivatie van verpleegkundigen.
+Over menslievende zorg, moreel beraad en de motivatie van verpleegkundigen. (‘Handbook of Care Ethics.
+On loving care, moral deliberation, and nurses’ motivation’).
 Heeswijk: Berne Media.
+(11 reprints)

 Online popular publications (in English)